Skip to main content

 Step 1: Define Your Social Media KPIs

 The first step in creating an effective social media marketing plan is to know where you’re headed.
-That’s why your plan should include your social media KPIs, which are linked to your overall marketing and business objectives.
+That’s why your plan should include your social media KPIs, which are linked to your marketing and business objectives.

 So ask yourself: What are you trying to achieve through your social media marketing efforts?
+Do you plan to run social selling programs or are you looking to drive brand awareness?

-For example, in the awareness stage, you'll want to focus on generating brand awareness and brand-building activities.
-In social media terms, this translates into growing your number of followers and likes and expanding your reach.
 Meanwhile, in the conversion stage of the funnel, your aim will be to drive sales.
 So you'll want to focus on actions that drive your audience to visit your website or purchase directly through the social media platform.

 The table below summarizes what your social media goals can look like in every part of the marketing funnel and the metrics you can keep track of to measure those goals.